Battling the Epidemic of Illegal Online Drug Sellers and Counterfeit Medicines

 About the Guest Authors

-Libby Baney, JD, is the Founder and Executive Director of the Alliance for Safe Online Pharmacies (ASOP Global).
+Libby Baney, JD, is a partner at Faegre Baker Daniels Consulting and senior advisor to the Alliance for Safe Online Pharmacies (ASOP Global).
 A lawyer by training and health advocate by nature, Libby’s work spans multiple continents, regularly engaging with diverse audiences on issues at the intersection of Internet technology and healthcare.

 Carmen A. Catizone, MS, RPh, DPh, is the Executive Director of the National Association of Boards of Pharmacy® (NABP®) and serves as secretary of its Executive Committee.
 Catizone is involved in a variety of leadership roles with several other pharmacy organizations.
 He has also acted as a reviewer on several advisory boards, in addition to providing expert witness testimony and consultation in the areas of pharmacy practice and regulation.